Who can be a Guide?

 The best part is you get to choose with your friends what you can do, whether you choose to do:

 - an outdoor adventure like canoeing, archery, abseiling, skiing, hiking, camping, cooking damper over a fire or just sitting around a campfire singing, chatting and sharing a joke or two.

-- or indoor activities, the range is up to your imagination, maybe a special recipe, being creative, working as a team planning your next adventures, exploring another culture and faith, achieving your goals.
+- or indoor activities, the range is up to your imagination, working as a team planning your next adventures, being creative, exploring another culture and faith, earning your next badge and achieving your goals.